Learn how to control Japanese beetles in landscaped areas without toxic chemicals or sprays.

-Life Cycle: Japanese beetles overwinter in the larval (grub) stage.
+Japanese beetles overwinter in the larval (grub) stage.
 In early spring the larvae move up near the soil surface and feed on plant roots.
 By late May pupation begins and adults make their appearance in late June and continue activity until September.
 Eggs are laid in the soil amid the roots of grasses and hatching takes place in about two weeks.
 The young larvae feed on the grass roots until cold weather arrives, then burrow deeper into the ground and wait out the winter.
 One generation per year, the life-cycle requiring two years to complete.

-Japanese Beetle Control: In the early morning or late evening, shake beetles from plants onto ground sheets and destroy.
+In the early morning or late evening, shake beetles from plants onto ground sheets and destroy.
 Place pheromone traps around the perimeter of your property as adults emerge (May-July).
 Floating row covers can be used as a physical barrier to keep beetles from damaging plants.
 Spread beneficial nematodes on lawns or mulch around plants to kill grubs in the soil.
 Milky Spore (Bacillus popilliae), a naturally occurring host specific bacterium, will also attack the destructive white grubs in lawns.
-Spot treat with botanical insecticides to control adults feeding on foliage.
+Spot treat with botanical insecticides to kill adults feeding on foliage.

 Tip: Studies have shown that Lawn Aerator Sandals (a.k.a.
-Spikes of Death) are equal to or more effective than some insecticides for controlling Japanese beetle grubs.
+Spikes of Death) are equal to or more effective than some insecticides for managing Japanese beetle grubs.
 Researchers reported killing 56% of the grubs by walking over infested plots of lawn 3-5 times.

 Note: The USDA maintains quarantines to restrict the movement of this destructive pest, but they are expected only to delay the spread rather than prevent it.